Faculty and Staff

 On campus, Gordon is a member of the Individualized Studies Committee and the Practical Nursing Committee and has provided education sessions and support for ENACTUS and residence halls students.

-BS 1989, Lake Superior State University
+ADN 1978, Lake Superior State College

 Professor Patricia Kellan is a Sault native who completed her undergraduate degrees at LSSU as an ADN in 1978 and obtained her BSN in 1989.
 While pursuing her BSN she was nominated for the LSSU Outstanding Returning Student Award and served on the SON curriculum committee.
 She continued her education and earned a MSN from NMU in 1996.
 Upon achieving her MSN, which also encompassed the role of a clinical nurse specialist, she became ANCC certified as a Family Nurse Practitioner.